hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ![Input CIRCOS](src/main/resources/readme/COLO829.input.png)

-The outer first circle show the COBALT ratios of the reference and tumor samples in green and blue respectively.
+The outer circle shows the COBALT ratios of the reference and tumor samples in green and blue respectively.
-Note the reference ratios are after GC and diploid normalization has been applied.
+Note the reference ratios are after GC and diploid normalization have been applied.
 The tumor ratios are after GC normalization has been applied.

 The inner circle shows the raw AMBER BAF points in orange.